lorenzoliuzzo/scipp/docs/math/operations.md

 # Operations namespace
 Brief description of the scipp::math operations among the different types declared on the library, i.e. numbers, measurements, vectors, matrices, etc.
 All the operations are defined in the `scipp::math::op` namespace and are implemented as functions calling the corresponding methods of the types involved in the operation.
-For example, the addition operation for numbers is implemented as a function calling the `add` method of the `Number` class.
+For example, the addition operation for numbers is implemented as a function calling the `add` method of the `number` class.
 In this way, the operations are defined in a single place and the implementation of the methods is hidden from the user.
 As a consequence, the user can use the operations without knowing the implementation details of the types involved in the operation.
 Another thing that adds value to this approach is that with a single operator overload we can define the operation for different types.
 For example, the addition operation for numbers is defined in a single function that can be used to add two numbers, two measurements, two complex numbers, etc.